justinienb/ADN_PathFinder/README.md

 After clonning the project you can open it on visual studio.
 To do that you can left click on the project folder or directly using the "open a folder" in the file menu of visual studio.
 The right root folder is the one that directly contain the folders src, bin..etc

-Once you have the the project opened in visual studio you will need to install some plugins (remember, visual studio is a text editor, to develop on this software you'll often need to enhance it with multiple plugin to enable syntax coloring, syntax error recognition, code autocopletion and suggestion etc...)
+Once you have the the project opened in visual studio you will need to install some plugins (remember, visual studio is a text editor, to develop on this software you'll often need to enhance it with multiple plugin to enable syntax coloring, syntax error recognition, code autocopletion and suggestion etc...).

-fortunately, visual studio will detect the technology used in the folder and suggest in popup (in the bottom-right of the screen) some plugin to install.
+Fortunately, visual studio will detect the technology used in the folder and suggest in popup (in the bottom-right of the screen) some plugin to install.
 The plugin needed are :
 - C/C++
 - C/C++ Extention Pack